murex/EventStormingJournal/_posts/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming.markdown

 ![Made up image of a giant open book in the middle of the countryside.
 Storytelling is key to successful Big Picture Event Storming]({{site.url}}{{site.baseurl}}/imgs/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming/book.jpg)

 Ask for volunteers from the audience.
-The first volunteer is to narrate the story of the system by going through the events chronologically, explaining what is happening.
+The first **volunteer is to narrate the story of the system by going through the events chronologically, explaining what is happening**.

 As the narrator speaks, the audience will raise questions and notice incoherencies.
 This is yet another opportunity to add, remove or replace events to improve the story.
 More definitions might emerge too.
 If a problem seems too big to fix during the session, park it with a pink &quot;problem&quot; sticky.